EmperorWorks/EmperorCodeTest/readme.md

 As with any modern secure website we've added a (minimal) Content security policy, you can make changes to it.

 ## Instructions
-Clone down or fork this repositiory (preferably) and give us the url to your updated version!
+Clone down and give us the url to your updated version!
 This should take around an hour